quantgirluk/Quant-Girl-Blog/quant-project.md

 - They know people in all the banks and can give you insights on what is happening.
 They may know if a team is growing (which probably means that they have exciting projects coming... or lots of people leaving) or if a team is looking for juniors rather than experienced candidates.

 - They really want to help you to get a job (that is what they do for a living :)) So, even if there is no positions at the moment, they will keep a copy of your resume and may call you later when something new comes up.

 - They can help you to negotiate your salary.
-As a junior (especially as a recent PhD graduate) negotiating a compensation package can be intimidating.
+As a junior (especially as a recent graduate) negotiating a compensation package can be intimidating.
 Discussing your salary expectations with your recruiter can help you in two ways: (1) it will give you an idea of the salary benchmarks for someone your profile; (2) it can give you confidence to talk about these topics.

 - Speaking with recruiters can be useful to get familiar with long telephone conversations.
 They talk to people every single day and are very confident (you can learn from them!)
 - They are part of the business.
 You will establish long lasting relationships and every time that you want to take a look at the market you will know who to contact ;)